base-angewandte/base-ui-components/README.md

 ## Base Components

-components currently included in the build:
-* BasePopUp
-* BaseDropDown
-* BaseButton
-* BaseBoxButton
-* BaseInput
-* BaseChipsInput
+for a list of components included in the build and their options run ```npm run styleguide``` or see deployed styleguide at ...